dsw7/InoDAQV2/README.md

 ### Window: PWM
 This window can be used to emit a PWM wave on any PWM compatible digital pin.
 The slider is used to select the duty cycle of the emitted wave.
+The PWM output frequency is approximately 490 Hz.

 ### Window: AnalogRead
 This window can be used to read the analog voltages on analog pins A0 through A5.